Allied Media: 21st century

+In 2024, Allied Press acquired the Blenheim Sun.
+On 30 July 2025, Allied Press began trading as Allied Media, combining both Allied Press and Star Media under one brand.

 Organisation and assets

 Management

-Allied Press is owned by Sir Julian Smith, who serves as its chairman and managing director, and his family.
-Other key members of the company's leadership team include director and business manager Nick Smith and operations director Ray Clarkson.
+Allied Media is owned by Sir Julian Smith, who serves as its chairman, managing director and board member.
+Other key members of the company's leadership team include Allied Media board members Nick Smith and Ray Clarkson, CEO Grant McKenzie, editor-in-chief Paul McIntyre, chief information technological officer Timo Janssen, magazines publisher Charlotte Smith-Smulders, commercial manager Matthew Holdridge, human resources manager Jodi Parrish, media project manager James Smith, northern regional manager Steve McCaughan and operations manager Raja Chakrabarti.
 The company has more than 400 employees.

 Headquarters and bureaus

-Allied Press has its headquarters in an imposing building in Lower Stuart Street, Dunedin.
+Allied Media has its headquarters in an imposing building in Lower Stuart Street, Dunedin.
 The building was formerly the home of Dunedin's The Evening Star prior to its amalgamation with the Otago Daily Times in 1979.
-The building houses the Otago Daily Times and Channel 39.

 The building was designed by Edmund Anscombe and built in the late 1920s and is part of a historic precinct that also includes the Dunedin Law Courts and Dunedin Railway Station.
 It is listed as a Category II Historic Place.